Mardan Division

+Mardan Division is one of the seven divisions in the Khyber Pakhtunkhwa province of Pakistan.
+It consists of two districts: Mardan and Swabi.
+The division borders Hazara Division, Malakand Division, and Peshawar Division.
+CNIC code of Mardan Division is 16.

-Districts
+List of the Districts

 Districts are the administrative unit one level below divisions in the administrative hierarchy of Pakistan.
-Mardan Division consists of the following two districts:
+Mardan Division consists of the following two districts: Mardan and Swabi.

+List of the Tehsils

 History

-The area which covers Mardan Division today was carved out of Peshawar District between the 1931 and 1941 censuses of British India.
-The newly demarcated area was a Trans-Indus district called Mardan District.
-It consisted of two tehsils, Mardan Tehsil and Swabi Tehsil, which would later become the two districts that make up Mardan Division today.
+The area which covers Mardan Division today was carved out of the Peshawar District between the 1931 and 1941 censuses of the British India.
+The newly demarcated area was a Trans-Indus district designated as the Mardan District.
+The district comprised two tehsils initially, Mardan Tehsil and Swabi Tehsil, which later evolved to become two districts that forms today's Mardan Division.

 This setup continued until One Unit, a geopolitical policy that abolished the provinces making up West Pakistan and consolidated West Pakistan into one province.
-After the One Unit policy ended in 1970 and the provinces returned with their original forms, the divisions that had been created as a result of the policy stayed in the North-West Frontier Province, which meant Mardan District stayed in Peshawar Division.
+Following the conclusion of the One Unit policy ended in 1970 and the subsequent reinstatement of the original provincial structure, the divisions that emerged during the policy period remained in the North-West Frontier Province.
+Thus, the Mardan District was situated within the Peshawar Division.

 The area received full-fledged division status between the Pakistani censuses of 1981 and 1998, and during the same time period, Swabi Tehsil was also upgraded, to district status (becoming Swabi District).

 In August 2000, the division was abolished along with every other division in the country, but was reinstated (with all the other divisions of Pakistan) eight years later after the elections of 2008.